 - Spicy baked chickpeas make a delicious source of vegan protein for this pasta recipe.

-- Unlike our other vegan pesto recipes, we swap pine nuts for healthy walnuts for an earthy, rich flavor.
+- Unlike my other vegan pesto recipes, I swap pine nuts for healthy walnuts for an earthy, rich flavor.

 Sun-dried tomatoes.
 Use dehydrated sundried tomatoes or try our homemade, oil-free oven-dried tomatoes (it's easy!).
 Semi-or jarred are suitable alternatives if you can find them without oil.